rishjetstar/rishjetstar/README.md

-## Hi I'm Rishabh Gupta
+## Hi I'm Rishabh

-I help business to make data driven decisions.
+❤️ love solving problems using ML.

 <!---
 rishjetstar/rishjetstar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.